-Are you using the services of a care contractor with whom we have not concluded a contract?
+Are you using the services of a care provider with whom we have not concluded a contract?
 Please see Article 1.5 of these policy conditions.

-Article 6: Specialist medical care (excl. mental healthcare)
+Article 6: Specialist medical care (excluding mental healthcare)

-6.1 General
+6.1.
+General

-Reimbursement of the costs of the types of care referred to in Articles 6 through 16 (with the exception of acute care) requires a prior referral from your general practitioner, company doctor, youth healthcare physician, medical specialist (including a sports physician) or physician assistant, emergency assistance physician, nursing specialist, Municipal Health Service (GGD) doctor, infectious diseases specialist, geriatric care specialist, doctor for the mentally disabled, optometrist and orthoptist (can only issue a referral to an ophthalmologist), audiological clinical physicist and triage audiologist (can only issue a referral to an ENT specialist or an audiology centre) or, in the event of obstetric care or congenital defects in a newborn child, a referral from a midwife.
-In the event this concerns dental or orthodontic care to be provided by a dental surgeon, you will need a referral from a dentist or an orthodontist.
-Such a referral will remain valid for 1 year, unless the party issuing it has specified a different term.
+Reimbursement of the costs of the types of care referred to in Articles 6 to 16 inclusive (with the exception of acute care) requires a prior referral from your general practitioner, corporate physician, youth healthcare physician, medical specialist (including a sports physician) or physician assistant, emergency assistance physician, nursing specialist, Municipal Health Service physician, infectious diseases specialist, geriatric care specialist, physician for people with an intellectual disability, optometrist and orthoptist (can only issue a referral to an ophthalmologist), chief audiologist or, in the event of obstetric care or congenital defects in a newborn child, a referral from a midwife.
+In the event this concerns dental care or orthodontic care to be provided by a dental surgeon, you require a referral from a dentist or an orthodontist.
+Care providers must not issue referrals for themselves, nor may they issue referrals for a partner, child, parent or any other family member residing with them.
+A referral will remain valid for one year, unless the party issuing it has specified a different term.

-The extent of this assistance is limited to the care provided by medical specialists.
+The extent of the care to be provided is limited to the care provided by medical specialists.
 With respect to oral care provided by a dental surgeon, reimbursement is possible with due observance of Article 18.
-Care provided by a sports physician will only qualify for reimbursement if it is medical specialist care aimed at recovery, cure or prevention of (a deterioration of) a condition.
+Care provided by a sports physician will only qualify for reimbursement if it is medical specialist care aimed at recovery, cure or prevention of a condition or prevention of a deterioration of a condition.
 This care may comprise: